 7. Tax refunds, dividend checks, escrow refunds – We periodically get small dividend checks and refunds from our insurance company and mortgage company.
 Whenever these checks come in, we try to save all of them for our trip.
 Save at least half if you can and you’ll be glad you did.
 And don’t forget to set aside a big chunk of any tax refund you get!

 8. Dine out a little less often – If you eat at home just once instead of going out, you can save the difference and put a nice sum in your travel account.
 You need not give up eating out entirely.
 Just discuss how much it will cost to go to your favorite restaurant and decide whether you want to skip it and save the money instead.
 Most of the time, I’d rather skip an expensive meal out.
 I’d rather know that we just put away a little more towards our goal.

 9. If you get a raise or a promotion – Think about saving some of your raise to your 401K and send some to the travel account.
 While it’s always necessary to keep saving for retirement, it’s also critical to have enough money to enjoy your trip.
 Having to count every penny and skip eating at the amazing restaurants you’re going to encounter is no way to travel.
 Don’t do that!
 Instead, set a budget for food and lodging and you’ll be able to enjoy some really great meals that you will remember forever.

-10. Also save frequent flyer miles and credit card rewards points – Are you accumulating points and miles that you can use to get free hotel nights and airfare?
+10. Save frequent flyer miles and credit card rewards points – Are you accumulating points and miles that you can use to get free hotel nights and airfare?
 If not, why not?
 The number of rewards cards out there these days is staggering.
-You can get two free round trip tickets within the U.S. just for signing up for an airline branded credit card.
+You can get two free round-trip tickets within the U.S. just for signing up for an airline-branded credit card.
 It’s easy and actually a lot of fun.